yytkal/notes/book notes/modern_os.md

 ### general registers
 #card
+program counter
+stack register
+stack
+frame
+PSW
+^1610912464846

+#### program counter
+#card
-- program counter::containing memory address of next instruction to be fetched ^1610912464810
+containing memory address of next instruction to be fetched ^1610912464810

+#### stack register
+#card
-- stack register::point to top of current stack in memory ^1610912464819
+point to top of current stack in memory
+^1610912464819

+#### stack
+#card
-- stack::contains one frame per procedure that has been entered but not exited ^1610912464825
+contains one frame per procedure that has been entered but not exited ^1610912464825

+#### frame
+#card
-- frame::contains input parameters, local variables and temporary variables not in register ^1610912464832
+contains input parameters, local variables and temporary variables not in register ^1610912464832

+#### PSW
+#card
-- PSW::Program Status Word, contains condition code bits, set by comparison instructions, CPU priority, (kernel/user) mode, etc. Important in syscall and IO.
+Program Status Word, contains condition code bits, set by comparison instructions, CPU priority, (kernel/user) mode, etc. Important in syscall and IO.
 ^1610912464839
-^1610912464846

 ### superscalar CPU
 #card